reactjs/react.dev/src/content/reference/react-dom/hooks/useFormStatus.md

 <Canary>

-The `useFormStatus` Hook is currently only available in React's canary and experimental channels.
+The `useFormStatus` Hook is currently only available in React's Canary and experimental channels.
 Learn more about [React's release channels here](/community/versioning-policy#all-release-channels).

 </Canary>